Autism Spectrum Disorders Concentration

 • Introduction to Special Education: History, Law, Academics, and Behavior (SPED602)

-Identification of the impact of historical, philosophical foundations, legal bases, and contemporary issues on special education.
-Exploration of disability category characteristics, cultural influences, and linguistic considerations.
-Description of the effects of the Individuals with Disabilities Education Act (IDEA) and the collaboration between special and general education.
-Introduction to functional behavioral assessments, individual and school-wide support systems, and the adaptation of evidence-based instruction.
-Identification of how curricular components guide instruction and analysis of positive instructional environments.
+Identifies the impact of historical, philosophical, legal, and contemporary factors on special education.
+Explores disability characteristics, cultural influences, and linguistic considerations.
+Describes the effects of IDEA and collaboration between special and general education.
+Introduces functional behavioral assessments, support systems, and evidence-based instructional adaptations.
+Analyzes curricular guidance and positive instructional environments.

 4 credits